Course Number:

 Upon successful completion of this course, students will be able to:

-2. Operate, troubleshoot, and evaluate the performance of basic open loop and closed loop control systems.
+2. Compare and contrast implementations of open and closed loop systems for control of process variables.

 Suggested Outcome Assessment Strategies